alanjeffares/alanjeffares.github.io/content/_index.md

     <img src="/images/alan.webp" alt="profile" />
   </div>

-I'm a 2nd year PhD student at the [University of Cambridge](https://damtp.cam.ac.uk/) where I am a member of the [vanderschaar-lab](https://vanderschaar-lab.com/).
-I am interested in understanding the limitations of existing systems and developing methods and insights material impact.
-I am supervised by Prof. [Mihaela van der Schaar](https://www.vanderschaar-lab.com/prof-mihaela-van-der-schaar/).
-Previously I've spent time at [VUB](https://www.vub.be/en), [KU Leuven](https://www.kuleuven.be/english/kuleuven/index.html), [University of Copenhagen](https://www.math.ku.dk/english/), and [BMW Group](https://www.bmw.com/en/index.html).
-If you want to reach out, please send an email to *jeroen [dot] berrevoets [at] maths.cam.ac.uk*.
+I'm a 2nd year PhD student at the [University of Cambridge](https://damtp.cam.ac.uk/) where I am a member of the [vanderschaar-lab](https://vanderschaar-lab.com/) supervised by Prof. [Mihaela van der Schaar](https://www.vanderschaar-lab.com/prof-mihaela-van-der-schaar/).
+I am interested in understanding the limitations of existing machine learning systems and developing methods and insights with material impact.
+I hold an MSc in Machine Learning from [University College London](https://www.ucl.ac.uk/) and a BSc in Statistics from [University College Dublin](https://www.ucd.ie/).
+I have previously worked as a Data Scientist at [Accenture's global center for R&D innovation](https://www.accenture.com/il-en/services/about/innovation-hub-the-dock) and in the [Insight Research Center for Data Analytics](https://www.insight-centre.org/).
+To reach out, please send an email to: *aj659 [at] cam [dot] ac [dot] uk*.

 {{% center %}}
 [[twitter](https://twitter.com/Jeffaresalan)] [[scholar](https://scholar.google.com/citations?user=e65kJ08AAAAJ&hl=en)] [[github](https://github.com/alanjeffares)] [[linkedin](https://linkedin.com/in/alanjeffares)]